tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 Make some edits through the sidebar and click save.
 Changes are saved in your GitHub repository.

-> Hint: To exit edit mode navigate to the `/exit-admin` route if your running on localhost it is http://localhost:3000/exit-admin .
+> Hint: To exit edit mode, navigate to the `/exit-admin` route.
+If you are running on `localhost`, it is `http://localhost:3000/exit-admin`.

 Now that Tina Cloud editing is working correctly, we can deploy the site so that other team members can make edits too.